 How can I join?

 Simply complete the Membership application form and provide at least two proofs of ID at the same time.
-Your Membership will commence from the date of the first deposit, which may be by cash, cheque, payroll deduction, Direct Debit, or Bank Standing Order.
+Your Membership will commence from the date your first deposit is received.

 Are there any fees on the account?

 If a cheque is unpaid we reserve the right to debit your account with any charges that we incur.